TortugaAttack/yooreeka/README.txt

 ______________________________________________________________________________
 1. Verify your environment

-        1.1  Make sure that you've placed all distribution files under a directory on your filesystem, say, "C:\code\yooreeka" on a Windows OS or /code/yooreeka on a Linux OS.
+        1.1.
+Make sure that you've placed all distribution files under a directory on your filesystem, say, "C:\code\yooreeka" on a Windows OS or /code/yooreeka on a Linux OS.
 You can call that directory whatever you want.

-	1.2  Create a new environment variable YOOREEKA_HOME with the above directory as its value

-        1.3  Set the property yooreeka.home in the yooreeka.properties file, so that it points to the installation directory mentioned above.
+        1.2  Set the property yooreeka.home in the yooreeka.properties file, so that it points to the installation directory mentioned above.
 Make sure the rest of the properties are consistently pointing to the appropriate locations.

-        1.4  Start windows command line interpreter (cmd.exe) and confirm that you can run java and ant from the command line on your system.
+        1.3.
+Start windows command line interpreter (cmd.exe) and confirm that you can run java and ant from the command line on your system.

              Within a Windows command prompt, execute the following: